Budget Trip to Chicago: 8 Tips for a Money-Saving Vacation

 Little do people know, cities such as Chicago are filled with free activities, attractions, and events.
 From street festivals to concerts, museums to parks, Chicago has a whole world of free entertainment for travelers.
 To save money and maximize your time, check out these free opportunities for those traveling to Chicago on a budget:

-No trip to Chicago is complete without visiting Navy Pier.
+No Chicago vacation is complete without visiting Navy Pier.
+Witness the beauty and excitement that define Chicago at Navy Pier, a destination that gracefully tops the list of things to do in the city.
 While it’s free to roam the pier and take in all of the sights, it does cost money to enjoy the attractions.
 However, a ride on the enormous Ferris Wheel is absolutely worth the small fee!

 Lincoln Park Zoo